Monroe State Forest

-Monroe State Forest is a Massachusetts state forest forest with recreational features located in the towns of Monroe and Florida.
+Monroe State Forest is a Massachusetts state forest with recreational features located in the towns of Monroe and Florida.
 A small portion of the borders the state of Vermont.
 The forest is managed by the Department of Conservation and Recreation.

 History

 The majority of land was once farmland.
 19th-century cellar holes and stone walls can be found throughout the area.
 The state forest was established in 1924.
 Workers with the Civilian Conservation Corps were active here in the 1930s.
 Their contributions included the construction of the Raycroft Lookout, a stone platform offering dramatic vistas of the Deerfield River.

 Natural features

 The forest's rugged terrain of steep mountains and deep valleys include Spruce Mountain as well as Dunbar Brook, which drops 700 vertical feet in two miles, cascading over boulders and forming countless waterfalls, rapids and pools.

 Old growth forest

 Researchers have identified 273 acre of old-growth forest sites in the park.
 Species represented include eastern hemlock, Eastern White Pine, red spruce, and hardwoods such as yellow birch, sweet birch, American beech, American basswood, and white ash.